Moose-6/Python-projects-/README.md

 # Python-projects-
-These are projects that I have done with Pythin
+These are projects that I have done with Python